Empirical Calibration of Na I D and Other Absorption Lines as Tracers of High-Redshift Neutral Outflows: Summary and discussion

 \begin{itemize} \item \textbf{Ionization correction:} The ionization correction is expected to depend on the physical properties of the gas, and is particularly uncertain for Na~I, which traces a small fraction of Na atoms since they are mostly ionized \citep{murray07, baron2020}.
 However, for Mg we directly confirmed the theoretical expectation that Mg~II is much more abundant than Mg~I. We can thus rule out a strong impact of the ionization correction on the calibration for Mg, and also for Fe which has a similar ionization potential.

 \item \textbf{Elemental abundances:} The gas is often assumed to have solar abundances, but this is not necessarily true since the interstellar medium of high-redshift galaxies is expected to have different chemical abundances compared to the solar neighborhood.
 Stellar abundance measurements for $z\sim2$ massive quiescent galaxies find a deficiency in iron, $-0.6 < $ [Fe/H] $ < 0$, and an enhancement in [Mg/Fe], corresponding to roughly solar values of [Mg/H] \citep{beverage24, beverage25, jafa25}.
-In one notable case, magnesium is strongly enhanced, [Mg/H]~$\sim0.8$ \citep{jafa20}, which would make the discrepancy even worse, since we measure a \emph{lower} Mg column density in J1439B compared to local gas clouds.
+In one notable case, magnesium is strongly enhanced, [Mg/H]~$\sim0.8$ \citep{jafa20}.
+If the gas ejected by J1439B were to be enriched in Mg, Equation~\ref{eq:one} would predict a hydrogen-to-magnesium column density ratio that would be lower than $\log \NHI/\NMgII \sim 5.3$, thus increasing the discrepancy with our empirically determined value $\log \NHI/\NMgII \sim 6.3$.
 It is also possible that the abundance of the gas ejected in the outflow is not necessarily representative of that in the galaxy.

 \item \textbf{Dust depletion:} Dust depletion is perhaps the most uncertain ingredient in the local calibration.
 In Milky Way measurements, the dust depletion of Na shows a large scatter of 0.5~dex \citep{Wakker2000}; while for Mg and Fe the scatter is smaller, but the dust depletion value depends strongly on the gas density, varying by more than 1~dex between different lines of sight \citep{jenkins09, decia16}.
 This also means that our assumption of a linear relation between the hydrogen and the metal column densities may not hold, if the dust depletion systematically varies with gas density and, therefore, column density.
 While the Fe depletion in our system seems consistent with the typical values found in the Milky way \citep[as already noted by][]{Srianand2008}, the low observed column density of Mg could be explained by a stronger depletion of Mg onto dust grains.
 This implies dust-to-metal ratios exceeding those observed in the Milky Way or Large Magellanic Cloud \citep{romanduval21} and in local galaxies \citep{devis19}. \end{itemize}